-These Instant Pot Yakisoba Noodle Bowls are a filling, healthy 30-minute dinner filled with stir fry noodles and veggies in a savoury, garlic-chili sauce!
-Say goodbye to takeout with these!
+These Instant Pot Yakisoba Noodle Bowls are a filling, healthy 30-minute dinner filled with stir fry noodles and veggies in garlic-chili sauce!

 OMG.
 Newest 30-minute dinner obsession alert: you gotta get your hands on these Yakisoba Noodle Bowls!

 And yes, they're giving this Instant Pot Chicken Pad Thai a run for its money; I've got a new noodle bowl obsession!

 I've been eating these for the past couple of weeks straight.
 Yes, partially because I run a food blog full-time and my day job means lots of eating and recipe testing (hard life right?)
 But also because I just straight up love noodles.
 You know the ones you get at the Chinese food takeout spot at the mall, the lo mein?

 I mean, these Yakisoba Noodle Bowls are basically the same thing, but I'm naming them after the noodle bar I've become obsessed with at my local Loblaws.
 And no, this isn't a sponsored post for them I promise!
 I just really love these noodles.
 Let me tell you a bit more about them, 'cause lord knows I've eaten enough of them to describe my love affair in detail.

 How to Make Yakisoba Noodles

 These Yakisoba Noodle Bowls are a load up and dump in whatever veggies and protein you have in the fridge kind of meal.
 They're also somewhat of a pantry staple meal with the exception of the pre-cooked noodles.
 You technically don't even have to use a protein – but if you're so inclined you could add in ground beef, diced up chicken breast, chicken thighs, shrimp, diced tofu…